Blackberries

 Blackberries are tasty way to increase your intake of fibre, vitamin C, potassium and vitamin K. One cup of blackberries, for instance, delivers 8 grams of fibre and 33 to 40% of a day's worth of vitamin C. Not bad for only 62 calories.

 Blackberries owe their dark hue anthocyanins, phytochemicals thought to help guard against cancer and Alzheimer's disease.
-In fact, the MIND diet, shown to lower the risk of Alzheimers, recommends eating berries at least twice per week.
+In fact, the MIND diet, shown to lower the risk of Alzheimers, recommends eating berries, including blackberries, at least five times per week (one serving is half-cup).

 Here's the nutrition breakdown for one cup (250 ml) of blackberries: